242 pointsby surrTurr8 months ago34 comments

 Other issues are how you model consent of personal devices and maintain that with LLMs or other users.
 How do you define what the boundaries and shared capabilities are?
 Do you incorporate reputation?
 How do you distribute or federate that?
 How do you maintain anonymity but keep it useful?
 How do ephemeral agents get access to that data?
 [I don't explore any of that in this project.]
 These are general problems with MCP/A2A servers that will need to be solved.
 It's not just about buttplugs, but a slew of data and services, if we allow these AIs to become part of our daily life.

-• davedx7 days ago
+• davedx8 months ago

 I’d like to say well, now I’ve seen it all, but I am sure the boundless curiosity and ingenuity of the human race will surprise me for a long while yet.

-• jcims7 days ago
+• jcims8 months ago

 >but I am sure the boundless curiosity and ingenuity of the human race will surprise me for a long while yet